-The laundry industry creates a lot of excess plastic, and most of it ends up being burned or in the ocean.
-To put a stop to it, entrepreneurs Chris Videau and Chris Campbell created dissolvable laundry-detergent sheets that are convenient and smell great.
+The laundry industry creates a lot of excess plastic, and most of it ends up being burned or dumped in the ocean.
+To put a stop to unnecessary waste, entrepreneurs Chris Videau and Chris Campbell created Sheets Laundry Club, selling dissolvable detergent sheets that are convenient and smell great.
 After pitching it on

 Shark Tank Sheets Laundry Club Update

 - Result: $500,000 for 8% equity and 2% advisory shares